tholman/the-indie-web/content/posts/2020-05-21-web-desktops.md

 ![A blast from the past](<https://tiw.accelerator.net/computers.png;resize(450,400,fit)/quantize(20)/quality(20).png>)

-[Simone's Wen Desktops](https://simone.computer/#/webdesktops) is a huge wonderfully well-curated collection of web-based desktop experiences for your delighted and complete nostalgia.
+[Simone's Web Desktops](https://simone.computer/#/webdesktops) is a huge wonderfully well-curated collection of web-based desktop experiences for your delighted and complete nostalgia.

 <!--more-->